nicokinazoko/cv-checker/README.md

-# Mini Project Rakamin Backend - CV Corrector/Evaluation API
+# Mini Projec - CV Corrector/Evaluation API

 This repository contains the backend API built with Node.js, Express, and MongoDB for the CV Corrector/Evaluation system.
 It manages user authentication, file uploads, configuration parameters, and the execution/retrieval of job processes.